TekCastPork/TekCastPork.github.io/datasheets.md

 - If you think a datasheet is missing or that a correction needs to be made, please submit a ticket [here](https://github.com/TekCastPork/TekCastPork.github.io/issues/new/choose).
 Using those forms will let me know/remind me since it will email me.

 ### Most recent change:
-- Added datasheet for LM13700A OTA.
-This datasheet can be found in the [Specialty](#specialty-ics) section.
+- Added datasheet TIP14X family of transistor, in the new [Discrete Logic](#discrete-logic) section.

 This is a collection of datasheets for the ICs currently used in Electronics Engineering Tech.
 This collection is sorted as follows: